Waleed2660/springboot-learning-kit/tasks/Task 6 - Database Schema Migration & Optimisation.md

 As we are using Spring Data JPA, we can use the `saveAll()` method to save all the order items in a single call to the database.
 This will create a batch `insert` query which is much more efficient than making individual calls for each order item.
-While this might not seem like a big deal at first, I've seen this issue in production where the application was hammering the database with thousands of calls to save each order item, leading to performance issues and timeouts.
+While this might not seem like a big deal at first, I've seen this issue in production where the application was hammering the database with thousands of calls to save order items, leading to performance issues and timeouts for clients.

 ```java
     public void saveOrderItems(List<OrderItemRequest> orderItem, long orderUUID) {